 Houston Goodwin (27:02)

-Yeah, betterimpact.com is our website and then you can find my name is Fearly Unique and I'm on LinkedIn and stay pretty active on there as well.
-So I'd love to connect.
+Yeah, betterimpact.com is our website.
+My name is fairly unique and I'm on LinkedIn and stay pretty active on there as well.
+So, I'd love to connect.

 Elizabeth Shea (27:10)

-So you probably have good search engine optimization on your name, right? excellent.
-Well, thank you so much, It's been a delight having you on the show, and I appreciate it.
-And I wish the best of you better together.
+You probably have good search engine optimization on your name, right?
+Excellent!
+Well, thank you so much.
+It's been a delight having you on the show, and I appreciate it.
+I wish the best of your better together.

 Houston Goodwin (27:13)